einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

 TODO: turn-turn-flip-toss

 We proceed to compose simple pictures into more complex ones.
-We define two basic functions for composing pictures, above and beside.
+We define two basic functions for composing pictures, **above** and **beside**.
 The two are quite similar.
-Both functions take two pictures as arguments; above places the first picture above the second, whereas beside places the first picture to the left of the second.
+Both functions take two pictures as arguments; **above** places the first picture above the second, whereas **beside** places the first picture to the left of the second.

 TODO: above-beside.png

 Here we see the F placed above the turned F, and the F placed beside the turned F. Notice that each composed picture forms a square, whereas each original picture is placed within a half of that square.
 What happens is that the bounding box given to the composite picture is split in two, with each original picture receiving one of the split boxes as their bounding box.
 The example shows an even split, but in general we can assign a fraction of the bounding box to the first argument picture, and the remainder to the second.

-For implementation details, we’ll just look at above:
+For implementation details, we'll just look at **above**:

 ```fsharp
 let splitHorizontally f box =